 - 2 tablespoons butter for frying

-- Mix the wet ingredients in one bowl and the dry ingredients in another bowl.
-Mix well.
+- Mix the wet ingredients with the pumpkin spice mixture in one large mixing bowl

 - Combine the wet and dry ingredients and whisk until there are no lumps.

 Cook in a pan

 - Melt ½ teaspoon butter in a frying pan and pour a small amount of the batter in the pan, spreading out in a circle.
 Cook until bubbles appear around the sides.

 - Flip over gently and cook on the other side.

 - Slater with your topping of choice, eat and enjoy!

 - Preheat the mini dash griddle as per manufacturers instructions.